ntoufeeque/FoodlogApp/README.md

 # FoodlogApp
-Please find link to the code in ReadMe.txt File
+Please find link to the main foodlog Application code in ReadMe.txt File